Maintenance Technician (Contract)

 Location: Skelmersdale

-One of the world's leading and most respected manufacturers-renowned globally for innovation, quality, and operational excellence-is looking for a Maintenance Technician to join their Skelmersdale site on a contract basis.
+One of the world's leading and most respected manufacturers-renowned globally for innovation, quality, and operational excellence-is looking for an Electrical Maintenance Technician to join their Skelmersdale site on a contract basis.

 This is your opportunity to bring your expertise to a world-class team and make an impact where performance, safety, and precision matter.